Warty prowfish: Distribution and habitat

 The warty prowfish is endemic to the waters of southern Australia where it is found from Shark Bay, Western Australia, to Wilsons Promontory, Victoria, and south to Maria Island, Tasmania.
 This species is found in sheltered coastal waters on reefs, in bays and harbours at depths between 1 and 45 m.
 They are frequently found in association with sponges, although they will also use seagrass and seaweed beds to shelter in.

 Biology

-The warty prowfish is an ambush predator, sitting camouflaged in its habitat and ambushing prey, mainly crustraceans.
+The warty prowfish is an ambush predator, sitting camouflaged in its habitat and ambushing prey, mainly crustaceans.
 This species sheds its skin on a regular basis, this was first observed in specimens kept in an aquarium.
-SHedding occurs every three week or so and it is thought that in these highly dedentary fish a film of organisms colonises the skin and the fish sheds the skin to rid itself of this film.
+Shedding occurs every three week or so and it is thought that in these highly sedentary fish a film of organisms colonises the skin and the fish sheds the skin to rid itself of this film.
 When disturbed these fishes may emit a cloud of distasteful liquid as a protective measure.